jonwhittlestone/notes/_posts/2021-11-14-memories-letter-to-alice.md

   </p>
   <p>
   That's the point really<br>
-  It's giving us a reason to create a richer, more harmonious living environment to hand down to our young as we get old and wrinkly.<br>
+  The bandstand is giving us a reason to create a richer, more harmonious living environment to hand down to our young as we get old and wrinkly.<br>
   Thats all we're trying to do, even though it might not seem like it sometimes.
   </p>
   <p>Right nap time for you little ally pally</p>
   <p>I love you.<p>
   <p>Daddy x</p>

+[^1]: Incidentally, on the site of that war memorial on South Street, there stood the previous Dorking bandstand up until the 1960's.